seanywang0408/Crawling-CV-Conference-Papers/README.md

 **Warnings**: This project is for learning purpose only.
 Do not crawl the same website frequently, which will burden the server.

-Welcome to submit a **pull request** if there is any bugs or you add support to other conferences!
+*Welcome to submit a **pull request** if there is any bugs or if you would like to add support to other conferences!*